vedderb/vesc_pkg/tnt/README.md

 * **This version requires 6.05+ firmware to fuction properly**
 * _Features_
   * New Feature - Yaw Rate Kp in the Yaw menu
+    * New gyro behavior thanks to work from Nico Aleman and @michalmo
     * New math handling the IMU gyro changes the nose stiffness behavior of Pitch Rate Kp and new feature Yaw Rate Kp
     * Added New parameters Yaw Rate Kp and Yaw Rate Braking Kp
     * Higher Pitch Rate Kp increases the stiffness of the nose under all conditions